tobinus/TDT4242-Group2/README.md

 ```
 npm i -g sails
 ```
-To install the application, CD to the backend folder and run:
+To install the application, cd to the `backend` folder and run:
 ```
 npm install
 ```
-To locally run the backend on your computer, CD to the backend folder, and serve the backend with:
+Still in the backend folder, serve the backend with:
 ```
 sails lift
 ```